304 North Cardinal St.

 And if he did, how heavy was it?

 So, let’s take a look at the men who are the best contenders for the strongest man ever to live, and then, we’ll tell you who we think is strongest.

-Our apologies are extended to non-Western cultures who probably have their own mythical strongest figures but our research drew a blank on this and the title of the strongest man of the ancient world became a head to head between the Greek, Milo of Croton, and the Roman, Maximiminus Thrax.
+Our apologies are extended to non-Western cultures who probably have their own mythical strongest figures but our research drew a blank on this and the title of the strongest man of the ancient world became a head-to-head between the Greek, Milo of Croton, and the Roman, Maximinus Thrax.

-Maximiminus was the first Emperor of Rome not to be born a Roman and was known for his “freakish physique” and incredible feats of strength, which included crushing rocks in his bare hands and dragging along heavy wagons by hand.
+Maximinus was the first Emperor of Rome not to be born a Roman and was known for his “freakish physique” and incredible feats of strength.
+These included crushing rocks in his bare hands and dragging along heavy wagons by hand.

 Sadly, he was a terrible emperor and was assassinated by his own men who couldn’t bear his war-mongering ineptitude a second longer.

-Milo of Croton, on the other hand, won 10 Olympic wrestingling titles and is said to have carried a bull above his head around a stadium, before eating it.
+Milo of Croton, on the other hand, won ten Olympic wrestling titles and is said to have carried a bull above his head around a stadium, before eating it.